 Scott McCrea lives in Stamford, Connecticut.
 He received his MFA in playwriting from Columbia University.
 His plays, short and long, have been presented throughout the U.S. Recently, his play Ripperland won the 2018 Maxim Mazumdar Competition and will premiere at Buffalo’s Alleyway Theatre in January.
 As an actor, he has appeared in New York off-Broadway, off-off-Broadway, on television, on radio, and in commercials.
 He teaches acting and dramatic literature at Purchase College, State University of New York.
 He is also the author of The Case for Shakespeare: The End of the Authorship Question.

 In Mysterious Ecstasy of the Lonely Business Traveler by McCrea, a wealthy corporate executive’s memories have been erased and replaced by a copy of those of another man, a doctor named Marko Tirana.
-Believing he’s Marko, he wagers more than he suspects that he can “regain” the thing he loves most–Marko’s wife, and start a new life, free of the errors of his past.
+Believing he’s Marko, he wagers more than he suspects to start a new life, one free of the errors of his past.
 But his gamble has unexpected tragic consequences.
 The play is a perfect exemplar of Risk Theatre.

 Phillip Christian Smith is a 2019 Lambda Literary Fellow, 2019 Finalist for The Dramatists Guild Fellowship, 2019 Semifinalist for The O’Neill (NPC) and PlayPenn.
 He has been a semifinalist for Shakespeare’s New Contemporaries (ASC), finalist for Trustus, playwright in residence of Exquisite Corpse and founding member of The Playwriting Collective.
 His work has been supported by Primary Stages (Cherry Lane) ESPA, Fresh Ground Pepper, the 53rd Street New York Public Library, Forge, Matthew Corozine Studio Theatre.
 MFA in acting Yale School of Drama, University of New Mexico BFA in acting; minor in English.